ikachko/KachCoin/README.md

 ### Using

 Okay, now you can use this node.
-Fitst of all run the rpc server.
+First of all run the rpc server.
+For communication of two nodes - run initializer.py at both Pictoin_1 and Pitcoin_2
 ```
 ~>> python3 initializer.py
 ```

-Open a new terminal window and go to the curent directory.
+Open a new terminal window and go to the current directory.
 Launch the command line interface to create you private key:
 ```
 ~>> python3 wallet_cli.py